-Clicking on the signature field will open the signature editor, where you can add a new signature by typing your name or signing with a mouse or stylus.
+From there, you’ll be able to add a new signature by typing your name or signing with a mouse or stylus.
 Select your desired signature and style from the box.

-Once this process is complete, you can close the document and return to Gmail.
+After doing this, you can close the document and return to Gmail.

 Step 5: Sending your signed documents

-Once you’ve done this, the add-on will update.
+Then, the add-on will update.
 Select Attach .PDF to email to add your newly signed document to your reply.

 Going further with PandaDoc for Gmail